frederic-perez/AmE-dictionary/data/idioms.md

 __not by any means__ Not in any way; not at all; absolutely not.
 __not cut it__ If you say that _someone cannot cut it_ or _does not cut it_, you mean that they are not talented or ambitious enough to succeed in a particular job. _We’re in a real mess now Johnny’s gone.
 Lorenzo’s been doing the vocals, but he just can’t cut it._ _It’s a very tough work environment.
 If you don’t cut it then you’re out._
 __not do a stroke (of work)__ To not do any work at all. _Now that Jim’s retired, he just spends all day on the couch watching television.
 He won’t do a stroke of work around the house!_
-__not enough room to swing a cat__ :two: Very little or no space; very cramped quarters or proximity. _Many families are forced to live in tiny apartments with not enough room to swing a cat._
+__not enough room to swing a cat__ :three: Very little or no space; very cramped quarters or proximity. _Many families are forced to live in tiny apartments with not enough room to swing a cat._
 __not even close__
 __not get a wink of sleep__ To not get any sleep. _Our newborn son is rather colicky, so my wife and I haven’t gotten a wink of sleep the last few nights._
 __not get anywhere__ To make no progress at all; to be stuck or at an impasse. _Look, we’ve been discussing this issue all day and we haven’t gotten anywhere.
 Let’s take a break and start again tomorrow._